jpatel4se/MongodB_python_repo/week1/README.txt

 	tag_id
 In order to display a blog post with its comments and tags, how many tables will need to be accessed?
  2 3 5 6
-Video - Modeling our Blog in Mongo
+#Modeling our Blog in Mongo
 Given the document schema that we proposed for the blog, how many collections would we need to access to display the blog home page?
  0 1 2 4
 Quiz: Intro to Schema Design